Joanne-Nguy/Joanne-Nguy.github.io/_posts/2025-04-02-habanero-jelly.md

 #### Procedure

+##### Prepare Habaneros
+1. Don gloves, wash gloves with soap.
+2. Using a knife and cutting board, slice habaneros in half.
+Remove seeds and stem.
+3. Finely chop habaneros.
+The smaller the strips, the quicker the habanero will cook.
+4. Set aside in a small bowl.
+Discard gloves.

 ##### Prepare Jelly
 1. In a saucepan on high heat, add habanero and bell peppers.
 2. In a small bowl, mix yuzu extract and pectin together.
 Mixture will be thick like cornstarch and water.